-On Friday nights, queer folk pack the dancefloor at Art Bar (1211 Park St.), an inviting, carnivalesque space that includes giant robots, graffiti'd bathroom wisdom, string lights, and other kitschy paraphernalia.
-The rest of the week, the bar draws a fun mixed crowd to its live shows, karaoke (on Wednesdays), and happy hours.
-It's located near downtown Columbia's two gay bars (Capital Club and PT's 1109), so definitely worth a stop any night of the week.
+- Art Bar: An inviting, carnivalesque space that includes giant robots, string lights, and other kitschy paraphernalia, Art Bar is packed on Friday nights when queer folk age 21 and up hit the dance floor.
+The rest of the week, the venue draws a mixed crowd to its live shows, karaoke (on Wednesdays), Trivia Nights, and other festivities.
+It's near Capital Club and PT's 1109, so definitely worth a stop any night of the week.

-Located in the heart of the bustling and collegiate Five Points retail and entertainment district, boho-funky Drip Coffee (729 Saluda Ave.) is open until 10 pm most night (6 pm on Sundays) and is good fun as a place to mingle with friends, get work done, sip honey-vanilla lattes and other tasty espresso drinks, and enjoy light cafe fare, such as pancetta breakfast sandwiches and peanut butter and strawberry jam sandwiches on raisin bread - the kitchen makes a point to source as much as possible from local farmers.
-In addition to coffee, Drip carries a nice selection of craft beers and wines by the glass.
-There's also a downtown location (at 1441 Main St.), but it's not open as late and isn't quite as much fun for people-watching - still, it's handy if you just need to fuel up on caffeine.
+Located in the heart of the bustling Five Points district, boho-funky Drip Coffee is a good place to mingle with friends, sip honey-vanilla lattes, and enjoy light cafe fare, such as pancetta breakfast sandwiches—the kitchen sources as much as possible from local farmers.
+In addition to coffee, Drip carries a nice selection of craft beers and wines.
+The downtown location is not open as late and isn't quite as much fun for people-watching, but it's handy if you just need to fuel up on caffeine.